-Points are given to these user stories on the basis of the effort and time put in the project as well as the skill used.
+Points are given to these user stories on the basis of the effort and time put into the project as well as the skill used.
 A complicated one is given more points.
 User stories are beneficial as the project requirements are more refined and the data entry more accurate.

 3. Burndown Chart

-To track how much has been achieved on the project, a chart is been used.
+To track how much has been achieved on the project, a chart has been used.
 It is the Burndown chart.
 Once a sprint is completed, it is updated in this chart.
-There are different ways to measure and compare the progress on the project like, points are given, the number of days taken to complete the project, etc. in this chart the y-axis shows the user stories that need to be completed and the x-axis the time taken.
+There are different ways to measure and compare the progress on the project, like points are given, the number of days taken to complete the project, etc. in this chart, the y-axis shows the user stories that need to be completed and the x-axis the time taken.

 A good chart shows a slope which is going downward, which means that tasks are being completed.
 When it rises, it means that tasks are being added.
 If the graph is horizontal, it denotes that the work has not been completed in the given time.
 Maintaining the chart compels the team to keep updating its performance.
 A lot of time is saved as the charts are not created manually but by the software.